tnebooks/12th-zoology/content.en/zoology/environmental-issues/_index.md

+### Biomagnification of DDT

-**Biomagnification of DDT** When non-degradable substances enter the food chain, they do not get metabolized or broken down or expelled and instead get transferred up the tropic levels of the food chain.
+When non-degradable substances enter the food chain, they do not get metabolized or broken down or expelled and instead get transferred up the tropic levels of the food chain.
 During this process, they show an increase in concentration which is referred to as biomagnification.
 This results in increased toxicity and may even be lethal.
 This phenomenon is well established for mercury and DDT. **Figure 13.4** schematically shows biomagnification of DDT in an aquatic food chain where the concentration of DDT is enhanced at successive trophic levels.

-**13.7 Eutrophication**
+## Eutrophication

 When run-off from land containing nutrients reaches water bodies like lakes, it results in dense growth of plant life.
 This phenomenon is called **Eutrophication**.
 Natural aging of lakes also leads to nutrient enrichment of its water.
 In a lake, the water is cold and clear (**oligotrophic stage**), supporting little life.
 With time, streams draining into the lake introduce nutrients such as nitrates and phosphates, which encourage the growth of aquatic organisms.
 Aquatic plants and animal life grow rapidly, and organic remains begin to be deposited on the lake bottom (**mesotrophic stage**) **(Fig. 13.5).**